davidfestal/rh-che/README.md

 -Dpl=plugins/keycloak-plugin-server -Damd
 ```

-## Developer-friendly scripts to produce docker images and deploy or rollout to minishift
+## Developer-friendly scripts to build and deploy or rollout to minishift

 The `dev-scripts` folder contains various scripts for developers that allow easily running the Maven
 build but also create / tag the required docker image and, optionally deploy or rollout it in a local
 Minishift installation.

 All these `build_xxxx.sh` scripts can take arguments that will be passed to the underlying Maven build.
-The available arguments are detailed in the [previous section](how-the-redhat-che-distribution-build-works).
+The available arguments are detailed in the [previous section](#build-options-and-parameters).

 Note that the `-DlocalCheRepository` and `-DwithoutKeycloak` arguments are already
 passed by the scripts, so you don't need to add them.